Lykman/Lykman/README.md

 ## ⚡ About Me

-- 🔭 I’m currently working on [Tunnel Project Trade](https://github.com/Lykman/tunnel-project-trade)
+- 🔭 I’m currently working on [AI USM Genetic Editing Project](https://github.com/Lykman/genetic_editing_project) - A groundbreaking project focused on using AI and CRISPR-Cas9 technology for cancer treatment by targeting problematic genes associated with breast and prostate cancer.
 - 🌱 I’m currently learning advanced techniques in AI and Machine Learning
 - 👯 I’m looking to collaborate on innovative AI projects
 - 💬 Ask me about AI, machine learning, and data analysis